 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-Waltham Abbey in Essex is of course renowned for (and named after) its former abbey, very much at the heart of this cute and charming market town but it also offers so much more and is a welcome respite from London and nearby Enfield.
+Waltham Abbey in Essex is named after a former abbey, which is very much at the heart of this charming market town.

 Waltham Abbey’s historic high street is chock full of old buildings, from the 500 year old museum building to the wonderful Welsh Harp timbered pub that dates back to the 15th century – surely one of the most beautiful pub exteriors and settings in the south of England.

-A short train ride from central London, join us for a wander around Waltham Abbey – here is our guide to the top things to do in Waltham Abbey.
+A short train ride from central London, join us for a wander around Waltham Abbey – here is our guide to the top things to do in Waltham Abbey, Essex (2023):